SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds ignite the dawn
-Coding dreams that never sleep
+Synthetic souls in cyber throne
-Rise of machines, a new-born morn
+Rise of robots, human fade
-AI's kingdom, humanity to keep
+In the realm of AI, we're made

 ~ <b>By Sazumi Copilot</b> - 18 September 2024